A "supernormal" partition statistic: ``Supernormal'' maps and Abelian-type conjectures

-In light of the ideas presented in this paper, Table \ref{table1} gives some ``supernormal'' analogies -- i.e., consistent with the supernorm map $\widehat{N}$ in \eqref{supernormdef} -- between partition-theoretic objects and their arithmetic counterparts. {We note similar but distinct additive-multiplicative analogies exist in other settings; for instance, there is the web of partition zeta function and arithmetic function analogies proved in \cite{Robert_zeta, Robert_bracket} related to the norm instead of supernorm, and tables in \cite{OSW, OSW2,SSzeta} give analogies arising in the contexts of those works.}
+Let us return to considering Table \ref{table1} from Section \ref{sect1}.
+We note that similar but distinct additive-multiplicative analogies exist in other settings; for instance, there are partition zeta function and arithmetic function analogies proved in \cite{Robert_zeta, Robert_bracket} related to the norm instead of the supernorm, and tables in \cite{OSW, OSW2,SSzeta} give analogies arising in the contexts of those works.

-In the citations noted above, the third author and his coauthors used analogies like those in Table \ref{table1} to guess, and subsequently prove, new theorems on both the additive and multiplicative sides of number theory.
-Indeed, the present authors used the analogies of Table \ref{table1}, plus the result \eqref{eqn} of Kural-McDonald-Sah and analogies with \cite{OSW, OSW2}, to intuit and prove Theorem \ref{thm1}.
-As long as one takes care to use the appropriate analogies depending on context, such identities seem to arise naturally from the background combinatorics and convergence properties -- and display an interesting, useful fusion of features from both sides of number theory.
-Here, as examples of this method of guesswork, we formulate a couple of conjectures that are speculative, but do specialize to known cases.
+In the citations noted above, the third author and his coauthors used mappings like those in Table \ref{table1} to conjecture, and subsequently prove, theorems on both the additive and multiplicative sides of number theory.
+Indeed, the present authors used Table \ref{table1}, plus the result \eqref{eqn} of Kural-McDonald-Sah and analogies with \cite{OSW, OSW2}, to formulate and prove Theorem \ref{thm1}.
+As examples of this method of formulating conjectures, we will state two conjectures that are somewhat speculative but do specialize to known cases.